ASaidOguz/Starknet-Contracts/erc721_stark/READme.md

 add as "pub mod Mock" so scarb can understand and compile and create artifact for your mocks.
 Then use it in tests with declare funtion easily.

+Smoll info -> 🔍 Introspection(SRC%5) is all about using a view function to detect capabilities — without spending gas or making state changes.

+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx